apache/openwhisk-cli/notes.md

 - package bind ?? whats the deal ?

+## Bugs

+* [ ] invalid memory error when there is no .wskprops file
+* [ ] "error: invalid character '<' looking for beginning of value%" when there is invalid auth (namespace?)
+  + missing trailing "/" --> this causes another issue...

 ## Notes

+---
 Order of variables: flags -> env -> .wsk

 1. load flags, env, and .wsk (props)